 - Try full marketing automation.
 If you’d like to set up emails that can react to your audience’s engagement, marketing automation is a good choice, Get Response says.

 Backlinko recommends being careful not to overcomplicate it.
 Segment your audience into 2 or 3 groups, then use automation to send hyper-targeted personalized messaging that takes into consideration factors like actions they have taken on your site, and data you’ve gathered about them.

-One example is the out-of-office autoresponder, which is a single email that notifies you when you try to contact your colleague.
-Autoresponders can also be used for welcome emails for new subscribers, notifications when a change is made to a client’s account, and according to Campaign Monitor, are generally helpful in situations where 1) a client initiated a process themselves, (such as signing up for a newsletter) and 2) expect a prompt response.
+One example is the out-of-office autoresponder.
+Autoresponders can also be used for welcome emails, notifications, and according to Campaign Monitor, are generally helpful in situations where a client initiated a process themselves and expect a prompt response.